-No break in service (i.e., if an employee leaves County employment and then subsequently returns) shall be used to determine successful completion of a probationary period or eligibility for any other status contingent upon continuous service with the County.
+No break in service shall be used to determine successful completion of a probationary period or eligibility for any other status contingent upon continuous service with the County.

 B. Length of Initial Probation.
-The length of the initial probationary period in a paid status (not inclusive of overtime):
+The length of the initial probationary period in a paid status (not inclusive of overtime) for persons in the following classifications is: